hanheeds/uber-data/README.md

-#Uber Data Analytics | End-To-End Data Engineering Project
+#Uber Data Analytics | End-To-End Data Engineering Project (todo)

 In this project, you will explore an Uber-like dataset.
-It was created by Darshil who makes, probably the best data engineer project videos on Youtube.
-This currently being the most popular.

-By following the steps outlined in the video, you’ll learn how to build a data pipeline, model data and so much more.
+I learned how to build a data pipeline, model, and much more.

 The project involves the following steps: